What is frequent urination?

 Bladder training and exercises:

-Regular daily exercises, often done around pregnancy, can strengthen the muscles of the pelvis and urethra and support the bladder.
-For best results, perform Kegel exercises 10 to 20 times per set, three times per day, for at least 4 to 8 weeks.
+Regular daily exercises, often done around pregnancy, can strengthen the pelvic and urethra muscles and support the bladder.
+For best results, perform Kegel exercises 10 to 20 times per set, three times daily, for at least 4 to 8 weeks.

-Used alongside Kegel exercises, biofeedback therapy allows the patient to become more aware of how their body is functioning.
+Used alongside Kegel exercises, biofeedback therapy allows the patient to become more aware of how their body functions.
 This increased awareness can help the patient to improve control of their pelvic muscles.

 This involves training the bladder to hold urine longer.
 The training usually lasts 2 to 3 months.